ci4rail/docs/docs/user-docs/_edge-solutions/moducop/quick-start-guide/interfaces.md

 custom_previous: /edge-solutions/moducop/quick-start-guide/powering/
 custom_next: /edge-solutions/moducop/quick-start-guide/connect-to-terminal/
 ---

+ModuCop offers several service interfaces. typically they are used for service and maintenance and are not supposed to be connected permantently in operation.

 # Removing the Service Cover
 To get access to the service interfaces hidden behind the service cover you have to remove the service cover.